 Priorities in EU and international affairs in the Ministry of the Interior’s administrative branch

-- Reform the EU asylum system by taking a fundamental and human rights-based approach on the basis of the proposals submitted by the Commission in autumn 2020.
+- Actively exert influence to reform the EU asylum system with the aim of creating a well-functioning system for all migration situations.
 Develop ways to anticipate migration movements and improve crisis preparedness nationally and at the EU level.

 - Build tailored migration partnerships at bilateral and EU levels with key countries of origin and transit, covering return and readmission issues, reintegration and the development of legal pathways.

-- Continue to exert a strong influence at EU and international levels to prevent violent extremism and radicalisation.
+- Show leadership at EU and international levels in preventing violent extremism and radicalisation.